Charles E. (Skip) Stiver Jr. has a traditional transactional tax practice involving broad facets of tax law.

 In addition to M&A transactions, Skip has experience with all other facets of general corporate income tax, including net operating loss carryovers, stock distributions, redemptions, liquidations, collapsible corporations and personal holding companies.

 Skip's practice also has included extensive experience in the taxation of capital markets transactions.
 In the context of structured finance, he has acted as issuer's counsel for real estate mortgage investment conduits (REMICs), collateralized mortgage obligations, credit card receivables transactions and factoring transactions.
-Other capital markets experience includes public distributions and private placements of auction rate preferred stock; foreign currency obligations (foreign currency debt, foreign currency warrants, PERLs and reverse PERLs); synthetic financial instruments, indexed notes, and other derivatives; real estate investment trusts (REITs), regulated investment companies (mutual funds) and unit investment trusts; and Eurobonds.
+Other capital markets experience includes public distributions and private placements of auction rate preferred stock; foreign currency obligations (foreign currency debt, foreign currency warrants, PERLs and reverse PERLs); synthetic financial instruments, indexed notes, and other derivatives; REITs, regulated investment companies (mutual funds) and unit investment trusts; and Eurobonds.
 Skip has undertaken the tax planning and structuring of leveraged leases, including international double dip leases.

 In the international arena, Skip has experience in numerous in bound and out bound acquisitions, dispositions, investments and restructurings, including a well-publicized transaction, the first corporate inversion in which a U.S. corporation was acquired by its Panamanian subsidiary, which resulted in saving the company tax on $500 million of income annually and in Congress amending the tax code to prevent future transactions of that type.
 He successfully sued the U.S. Virgin Islands for a refund of V.I. withholding tax collected on a dividend paid by a V.I. corporation to a U.S. taxpayer, resulting in the court invalidating the V.I. withholding tax and in Congress' later amending the law to restore the tax.